wayne923/leetpython/docs/The-1hr-Guide-To-Python/02_Python Data Types/09_Set.md

+---
+title: "Sets"
+description: "Dive into the world of Python sets and discover their unique properties.
+Learn how to create, manipulate, and perform operations on sets, and understand their role in membership testing and data uniqueness."
+keywords: [Python sets, set creation, set operations, set methods, mutable objects, unordered collections, unique elements, membership testing, data uniqueness]
+---

 # Set

 A set is a mutable object that contains an unordered collection of unique objects that is defined by the use of curly braces `{}`.
 Since dictionaries also use curly braces, Python defines an empty set with its built-in function definition `set()`.